-There are no ON/OFF switches on the analyzer.
-A customer-provided external circuit breaker controls the application of electrical power to the analyzer.
+There are no On/Off switches on the analyzer.
+The application of electrical power to the analyzer is controlled through a customer provided external circuit breaker.

-The circuit breaker is a simple two-pole ON/OFF circuit breaker that must be set to ON to permit the safe operation of the analyzer.
+The circuit breaker is a simple two-pole on/off circuit breaker that must be set to On to permit the safe operation of the analyzer.

-The display controller primarily controls operation of the analyzer (Figure 7-4).
+Operation of the analyzer is controlled primarily through the display controller (Figure 7-5).

-Figure 7-4: Display Controller
+Figure 7-5: Display Controller